ojilles/jilles.net/_posts/2013-07-22-cooking-a-steak.md

 can not get any hotter than 100°C until that water is evaporated.
 Not good.

 For this reason you need to think about salting your steak.
-You see (and you should try this at home!).
-If you salt meat, the salt will pull out moisture out of steak, which is not where you want it to be (hint: you want it *in the steak*).
+You see (and you should try this at home!) if you salt meat, the salt will pull out moisture out of steak, which is not where you want it to be (hint: you want it *in the steak*).
 This process only takes ~5 minutes.
 Once this has happened you will see water on top of your steak.
 Or rather, it is a [brine](http://en.wikipedia.org/wiki/Brine).
 If you wait longer, approximately 40 minutes, the difference in saline levels pulls the brine back into the steak.
-See this picture (courtesey of [Kenji Alt](http://www.seriouseats.com/2011/03/the-food-lab-more-tips-for-perfect-steaks.html)) for a visual (time passes from left to right):
+See this picture (courtesy of [Kenji Alt](http://www.seriouseats.com/2011/03/the-food-lab-more-tips-for-perfect-steaks.html)) for a visual (time passes from left to right):